captn3m0/ideas/README.md

 This is not intended to be used for actual usage, just research purposes.
 Will help make the UIDAI (and other GoI) websites accessible to a much larger community.

+# Helm Charts for Self-Hosting

+I self-host a lot of my services, and it would be great to take my existing services, and convert them to compatible Helm Charts that others can re-use.
+Basically: Helm Charts for Self-Hosting.

+The input for these would be the terraform code at https://git.captnemo.in/nemo/nebula

 ---